6+ Ways to De-Stress When You Don’t Have the Time

 How to Reduce Your Stress

 3. Make a batch of homemade lavender playdough.
 Lavender oil is calming and squishing freshly made playdough is surprisingly comforting!
-Try it and tell me you don’t feel relaxed afterwards! 🙂
+Try it and tell me you don’t feel relaxed afterward! 🙂

 4. Change your environment.
 Sometimes just something as simple as changing what you are doing can help reduce your stress levels.
 Move to a different room, get outside, change your space – change your environment and leave your stress behind.